Puerto Varas The Lakes District, Chile Travel Guide

 The route highlights the structural, culinary, and cultural heritage left by the 19th-century German immigrants.

-It showcases the a memorable impression of their arrival on the region's character and traditions.
+It features the a memorable impression of their arrival on the region's character and traditions.

-The stunning natural environment surrounding Puerto Varas city is a major draw, with breathtaking views and opportunities for outdoor activities.
+The stunning natural environment surrounding Puerto Varas city is a major draw, with breathtaking scenery and options for outdoor pursuits.

 Chile's oldest national park, encompassing Osorno Volcano, Petrohué Falls, and Lake Todos los Santos.
 Book park tours and activities via GetYourGuide.

-A symbolic, snow-capped stratovolcano.
-Its near-perfect cone shape dominates the skyline of the Bodies of water District.
+An iconic, snow-capped stratovolcano.
+Its near-perfect cone shape is the most prominent part of the skyline of the Lakes District.
 It features a ski center on its lower slopes.
 Explore Osorno excursions on GetYourGuide.

 A series of spectacular waterfalls within Vicente Pérez Rosales National Park.
 The Petrohué River cascades dramatically over ancient black volcanic basalt formations.
 Find tours to Petrohué Falls at GetYourGuide.